JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

 ## <span style="font-family: 'Quicksand', 'Noto Sans', sans-serif;">Can I take this course?</span>

-* 🟢 Compose Level: Beginner
+You can take it either if you are starting with Jetpack Compose or you want to master it.
+Only medium Android level is required (UI, architecture, testing), and medium Kotlin level (suspend + coroutines).

-* 🟡 Android Level: Medium
+## <span style="font-family: 'Quicksand', 'Noto Sans', sans-serif;">Date and time</span>

-* 🟡 Kotlin Level: Medium (suspend + Coroutines)
+* 🗓 Next edition: February 16-17, 2023 (5 hours a day, 5:00 PM - 10:00 PM CET)
 * ⏱ Duration: 10 hours ⏱
-* 🗓 Next edition: February 16-17, 2023 (5 hours a day, 5:00 PM - 10:00 PM CET)
+* 🚨 <span style="color:orange;"><b>Few remaining seats!</b></span>

-## <span style="font-family: 'Quicksand', 'Noto Sans', sans-serif;">End goal</span>
+## <span style="font-family: 'Quicksand', 'Noto Sans', sans-serif;">The ultimate goal</span>

 This course takes you further and deeper than any other existing Jetpack Compose course.
 It has been consciously crafted so previous knowledge of the library is not needed, only some experience in Android development.
 The course starts from the library essentials and guides you gently towards the most advanced and efficient use of the library.
 This makes it a perfect fit for teams or individuals wanting to learn and master Jetpack Compose.

 <div style="width: 100%; text-align: center;"><a class="font-recoleta blackBtnLarge" style="margin:auto;" target="_blank" href="https://book.stripe.com/aEU7ue5YIda3f5u4gj">Book a seat for February 16-17</a></div>

-## <span style="font-family: 'Quicksand', 'Noto Sans', sans-serif;">Internals 🧐</span>
+## <span style="font-family: 'Quicksand', 'Noto Sans', sans-serif;">Why to care about internals 🧐</span>

-I want you to learn how to use Compose in professional Android projects and also understand its internals while you are at it, so you know what the library expects from you to use it well and grow the correct mindset.
-Each lesson comes along with deep dives into the internals of the library.
+Learning about internals helps us to grow a sense on how things work on the inside, so we can understand what the library expects from us when working with it.
+This leads us to grow a correct, efficient, and accurate mindset.
+I used the same approach to progress and master Android development.

 ## <span style="font-family: 'Quicksand', 'Noto Sans', sans-serif;">Why to attend</span>